 Terraform / HCP Terraform

-HashiCorp’s official terraform-mcp-server is the ecosystem leader.
-1,300 stars, 146 forks, 343 commits.
-Now at v0.5.1 (April 2026), the server has crossed a significant architectural threshold — it now includes plan and apply tools alongside its registry intelligence.
+HashiCorp’s official terraform-mcp-server is the ecosystem leader. ~1,400 stars, 146 forks, 354+ commits.
+Now at v0.5.2 (April 28, 2026), the server has crossed a significant architectural threshold — it now includes plan and apply tools alongside its registry intelligence.
 This is a major shift from the original documentation-only philosophy.

-v0.4.0 (January 2026) added Terraform Stacks support (list_stacks, get_stack_details), policy set management (attach_policy_set_to_workspaces), get_token_permissions, and granular --toolsets/--tools flags for selective capability enablement. v0.5.0 (April 2026) added five plan/apply tools for structured JSON plan output and execution logs, bearer token authorization, heartbeat interval configuration for load-balanced environments, and OpenTelemetry instrumentation for tool usage metrics. v0.5.1 fixed TLS flag propagation for air-gapped environments.
+v0.4.0 (January 2026) added Terraform Stacks support (list_stacks, get_stack_details), policy set management (list_workspace_policy_sets, attach_policy_set_to_workspaces), get_token_permissions, and granular --toolsets/--tools flags for selective capability enablement. v0.5.0 (April 2026) added five plan/apply tools for structured JSON plan output and execution logs, bearer token authorization, heartbeat interval configuration for load-balanced environments, and OpenTelemetry instrumentation for tool usage metrics. v0.5.1 fixed TLS flag propagation for air-gapped environments. v0.5.2 (April 28, 2026) is the current release — further refinements and stability improvements.

 40+ tools now organized into toolsets:

-Install: go install github.com/hashicorp/terraform-mcp-server/cmd/terraform-mcp-server@latest or Docker hashicorp/terraform-mcp-server:0.5.1.
+Install: go install github.com/hashicorp/terraform-mcp-server/cmd/terraform-mcp-server@latest or Docker hashicorp/terraform-mcp-server:0.5.2.
 Dual transport: stdio for local dev, StreamableHTTP at localhost:8080/mcp for remote setups.
 Tool filtering via --toolsets (registry, registry-private, terraform) and --tools flags.

 severity1/terraform-cloud-mcp (23 stars, 80 commits, Python, v0.8.20) fills the gap HashiCorp deliberately left: full Terraform Cloud API coverage.
 60+ tools spanning workspaces, runs, plans, applies, projects, organizations, state versions, variable sets, cost estimation, and assessment results.
 Features safe_delete_workspace() with explicit ENABLE_DELETE_TOOLS=true guard for destructive operations and audit-safe response filtering.
 If you manage HCP Terraform at scale, this is the operational complement to HashiCorp’s server.

-nwiizo/tfmcp (363 stars, 58 commits, Rust, MIT, v0.1.9) takes the opposite philosophy: full execution.
+nwiizo/tfmcp (364 stars, 58+ commits, Rust, MIT, v0.2.0) takes the opposite philosophy: full execution.
 Init, plan, apply, destroy, state management, workspace operations, import, taint/untaint, formatting, and dependency graphing.
-Plus security scanning with secret detection, risk-scored plan analysis, drift detection, and module health metrics.
-31 tools in a single Rust binary.
-Now available via Homebrew (brew install tfmcp).
-Migrated to Rust Edition 2024 (requires Rust 1.85.0+).
+Plus security scanning with secret detection, risk-scored plan analysis, drift detection, and module health metrics. v0.2.0 (March 26, 2026) expanded to 34 tools — adding policy search and provider capability search tools, toolset/individual tool filtering flags (mirrors the --toolsets/--tools pattern HashiCorp adopted), and upgraded the MCP SDK from rmcp 0.12 to 1.2.
+Available via Homebrew (brew install tfmcp).
+Built on Rust Edition 2024 (requires Rust 1.85.0+).
 This is the “give my AI agent full Terraform CLI access” option — powerful but risky in production.

 CodeSSRockMan/terraform-plan-mcp-server adds plan analysis with Webex Teams integration for automated workflow notifications.
 Niche but useful for CI/CD pipeline integration.